Cut Commission Fees: How Hotels, B&Bs, Restaurants and Guest Houses Can Increase Revenue & Profits

 Clearly you need to negotiate the best rate possible from the outset.
 But however good that is going to be you still need to totally cut out the commision fee whenever possible.
 In other words take the booking on your own website and not the OTA sites.

 There are several ways to encourage people on the OTA sites to visit your site and book direct.
-The OTAs try to prevent the customers from doing this.
+The OTAs try to prevent the customers from doing this and then often overcharge according to Which.
 For example most of them block any web addresses you try yo send to the prospective customer.
 So you have to be clever and ensure your online offer is compelling.

 The issues you need to overcome is that although the OTA shows the name of your place the link goes to their booking system.
 That makes sense for them after all they are in business.
 More and more customers know that OTAs offer the best prices.
 Indeed they often insist that you don’t offer a better rate on anything you have with them.
 So the trick is to make your online offer more attractive.
 It might be that you offer a cream tea on arrival, or a free glass/bottle of wine with dinner.

 The next trick is to ensure your site is easy to find by the astute travellers that will look for in-house deals.
 Look for most hotelsorrestaurant by name and location and the first page of Google is strewn with OTAs.
 So you need to ensure you optimise your website to compete with the OTAs.
 This isn’t easy.
 But there are ways to do this and we’ve discovered a number of methods that are close to foolproof (through online there are never any guarantees).